Skip to content

 (Can’t find plans below on Bluehost anymore – Date 20/09/2019)

 For optimised WordPress hosting, Bluehost offers 4 different plans called the WP, Standard, WP Enhanced, WP Premium and the WP Ultimate plan.
-All these plans range in prices from cheapest to more expensive and come with many different features.
+All these plans range in price from cheapest to more expensive and come with many different features.
 With every optimized plan, you get one IP address, access to cPanel, 24/7 support and a money-back guarantee.

 WP Standard;